 You give your phone or handheld camera to your guide, who puts them safely in his dry bag.
 The guide will bring your devices to Devil’s Pool for you while you swim.
 You can take waterproof cameras, like GoPros, with you in the water during the swim if you wish.

 Bulky cameras with changeable lenses are NOT permitted at Devil’s Pool.
 You may leave bigger cameras safely on Livingstone Island while you take your swim in Devil’s Pool.

 How Can I Capture Photos and Video in Devil’s Pool?

+There are two guides that will help ease you into Devil’s Pool Victoria Falls.
 One guide comes in the water with you while another guide balances on the edge of Devil’s Pool to take video and pictures.
 It all sounds pretty crazy, but somehow it works.
 The camera-holding guide really does a good job and holds tightly on to the devices with two hands.

-If You Go To Devil’s Pool Victoria Falls
+If You Go to Devil’s Pool Victoria Falls

 We hope this guide to Devil’s Pool Victoria Falls has helped to plan your trip.
 If you have any other questions about Devil’s Pool, please let us know in the comment field below and we’ll try our best to answer them.

 Also, if you’ve been to Devil’s Pool, we’d love to hear about your experience in the comments!
 Did you also love it?
 Do you have any other tips or advice about Devil’s Pool?
 Has anything changed?